Parcel locker: United Kingdom

 In the United Kingdom, InPost operate lockers, which are found in various locations including fuel station, railway stations, forecourts and supermarkets.
 According to the company, they are "strategically located in urban areas where people work, shop and play".

 Russia

-In Russia Parcel lockers have gained a lot of popularity, with multiple big companies offering such a service.
-Among them are: Logibox, PickPoint, QIWI Post, EMS Russian Post, Yandex Market and Russian Post.
+In Russia, parcel lockers have gained considerable popularity, with several major companies offering the service, including Logibox, PickPoint, QIWI Post, EMS Russian Post, Yandex Market, and Russian Post.

 Romania

 In Romania, parcel lockers are very popular, however the most used are Sameday's easybox and Fan Courier's FANbox.

 Slovakia

 In Slovakia, there are multiple networks of package lockers.
 Slovenská pošta has a network of BalíkoBOX lockers, Packeta and GLS lockers of their own, and multiple delivery companies can deliver to Alza.sk’s lockers as well.

 France

-In France, Parcel Lockers are a fast growing segment with main players in the market being: InPost, Amazon and Vinted.
+In France, Parcel Lockers are gaining popularity with main players in the market being: InPost, Amazon and Vinted.

 Vinted Go (logistics service of Vinted) was launched in France in July 2022 and will place more than 13,000 Parcel Lockers across the country, creating the largest network in France and one of the largest in the world.
 The Lockers are manufactured by the Portuguese company Bloq.it, and are placed across nation-wide retail chains such as Franprix, Carrefour, and CASINO stores.